 What's great is you don't need excessive amounts of physical space for your home to feel spacious.
-Really, size can be an optical illusion - these simple tricks and additions make a big difference to how you (and your guests) will perceive the dimensions of a room, hallway, or general layout.
+Really, size can be an optical illusion - these design ideas for small spaces are simple tricks and additions that make a big difference to how you (and your guests) will perceive the dimensions of a room, hallway, or general layout.

 Mirrors are an inexpensive way to immediately give the illusion of more space in your home.
 The bigger the mirror, the more space you can make.